Holy Trinity Church, Little Ouseburn: Interior

 The tower arch has a round head; the chancel arch is pointed.
 The arcades have pointed arches carried on octagonal piers.
 In the south wall of the chancel is a recess for an aumbry, and a damaged piscina.
 There is another aumbry recess in the wall of the south aisle.
 One of the pews in the church is carved with a poppyhead and a parrot.
 Other pews are carved with poppyheads, these dating probably from the 19th century.
 The two-manual organ was built in 1872 by Brindley and Foster.

-External features
+Thompson Mausoleum

 To the southwest of the church is a mausoleum dating from the middle of the 18th century.
 It was built for Henry Thompson of nearby Kirby Hall who died in 1760.
 The mausoleum is constructed in sandstone ashlar and has a lead roof.
 It consists of a rotunda surrounded by a Greek Doric colonnade with a triglyph frieze and cornice; it is surmounted by a drum with a domed roof.
 It is a Grade II* listed building.